qe201020335/BeatSaberOffsetMigrator/README.md

 # BeatSaberOffsetMigrator
 A simple mod to migrate controller settings between versions.

-> [!NOTE]
-> Currently only supports SteamVR.
-OculusVR support is WIP.

 ## The Idea
 ### The Runtime-to-Saber Offset